 To specify an account for sales prepayments in general posting setup

-In the Search box, enter General Posting Setup, and then choose the related link.
+- Choose the icon, enter General Posting Setup, and then choose the related link.

-Select the line where the Gen. Bus.
+- Select the line where the Gen. Bus.
 Posting Group field is set to EXPORT, and the Gen. Prod.
-Posting Group field is set to RETAIL, and then, on the Home tab, in the Manage group, choose Edit.
+Posting Group field is set to RETAIL, and then choose the Edit action.

-In the General Posting Setup Card window, on the Sales FastTab, in the Sales Prepayments Account field, specify the relevant account.
+- On the General Posting Setup Card page, in the Sales Prepayments Account field, specify the relevant account.

 Creating an Order that Requires a Prepayment